tolunaydundar/Twodou/README.md

 Built with pure HTML, CSS and JavaScript.

 I haven't implemented the feature to save data to local storage yet.
+Also, there are some bugs that I'm currently working on to solve.

+## Live Preview

+Click [here](https://tolunaydundar.github.io/Twodou/) to see the project on [GitHub Pages](https://pages.github.com/).

 ## License